mrstp/Mean-Reversion/README.md

 5) Conclusions.

-The Code and the comments are in the Code.py file
-The Dataset is in the Python Project.xlsx file
+The Code and the comments are in the Code.py file, the Dataset is in the Python Project.xlsx file

 Work done by Mario Stopponi and Alessndro Sicilia